Mont Ventoux

+Etymology

+Venteux means windy in French.
+In the 10th century, the names Mons Ventosus and Mons Ventorius were used interchangeably.
+The mistral has created wind speeds at the summit as high as 320 km/h.
+The wind blows over the mountains at 90 km/h for roughly 240 days a year.
+The road over the mountain is often closed due to high winds, especially the col des tempêtes ("storm pass") just before the summit.

 History

-Although the hill was probably climbed in prehistoric times, the first recorded ascent was by Jean Buridan, who, on his way to the papal court in Avignon before the year 1334, climbed Mont Ventoux "in order to make some meteorological observations".
+Humans have probably scaled Mount Ventoux since prehistory.
+The first recorded ascent was by the influential 14th‑century French scholastic philosopher Jean Buridan who is recorded climbing Mont Ventoux before 1334 while on his way to the papal court in Avignon "in order to make some meteorological observations".
 The Italian poet Petrarch wrote a possibly fictional account of an ascent accompanied by his brother on 26 April 1336, in his Ascent of Mont Ventoux.

 In the 15th century, a chapel was constructed on the top and dedicated to the Holy Cross.

 In 1882, a meteorological station was constructed on the summit, but it is no longer in use.
 This observatory had been planned in 1879, along with a carriage road for access.

 In the 1960s, a 50 m telecommunications mast was built.

 From 1902 to 1976, the Mont Ventoux Hill Climb for car and motorcycle took place on the roads of the Mont.

 Flora and fauna

 Originally forested, Mont Ventoux was systematically stripped of trees from the 12th century onwards to serve the demands of the shipbuilders of the naval port of Toulon.
 Some areas have been reforested since 1860 with a variety of hardwood trees (such as holm oaks and beeches) as well as coniferous species, such as Atlas cedars and larches.
 A little higher, junipers are common.

 The mountain comprises the species boundary or ecotone between the flora and fauna of northern and southern France.
 Some species, including various types of spiders and butterflies, are unique to Mont Ventoux.
-It is a good place to spot the short-toed eagle (Circaetus gallicus).
+It is a good place to spot the short-toed snake eagle (Circaetus gallicus).